BackupTheBerlios/proute-svn/trunk/readme.txt

   plugin.
 User-defined plugins are python scripts; they should go to the "~/.proute/plugins" directory, where "~" stands for the home directory.

+* How do I use the generic input plugins?
+  Check the example.pif (instance file) and example.psf (solution file) in the sample data files.
+They are well documented and should be self-explanatory.
+If this is not enough, feel free to send a mail or request support via the website.

 * How to add support for a new problem type, or for a new instance type:
   Derive the class vrpdata.VrpInputData:
   - define the defaultFor and instanceType class attributes